psf/black/README.md

 * added `--diff` (#87)

 * add line breaks before all delimiters, except in cases like commas, to better comply with PEP 8 (#73)

+* standardize string literals to use double quotes (almost) everywhere (#75)

 * fixed handling of standalone comments within nested bracketed expressions; Black will no longer produce super long lines or put all